digitalrebar/doc/development/jigs/README.rst

 neutral method for initiating, monitoring, and completing a node-role state transition.

-Digital Rebar must have 1 or more Jigs that preform the work of Digital Rebar of node-role state transition operations, known as **Jobs**.
+Digital Rebar must have 1 or more Jigs that preform the work of node-role state transition operations, known as **Jobs**.

 For initial Digital Rebar work, the primary **Jigs** inclide:
 -------------------------------------------------------------